wmbusmeters/wmbusmeters/README.md

 `make; sudo make install` will install wmbusmeters as a daemon that starts automatically when an appropriate wmbus usb dongle is inserted in the computer.
+(Note! make install only works for GNU/Linux.
+For MacOSX try to start `wmbusmetersd /tmp/thepidfile` from a script instead.)

 Check the config file /etc/wmbusmeters.conf:
 ```